AntonisTorb/bato.dl/README.md

     *Example 4:* `python main.py -s "series url goes here" -d`

+- **Optional:** You can choose your own file extension for the resulting images by specifying it with the `-e` argument (please refer to the [Pillow Documentation](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html) for a the acceptable file formats).
+If not specified, the original file extension will be used.

+    *Example 3:* `python main.py -c "chapter url goes here" -e 'jpg'`

+    *Example 4:* `python main.py -s "series url goes here" -d -e 'png'`

 - **Optional:** After the download is finished you may run `python mangaconverter.py` to convert the manga images into a single pdf-file each chapter.
 (Don't forget to edit your folder path in line 7)

 ## Contributions